Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageLabs/2017-06-27-Linux_Command.md

  - \-t means the encoding of the output file

 As you can read the above summary, It's simple to convert encoding.

+If you don't know Terminology about [MIME type](https://stackoverflow.com/questions/3828352/what-is-a-mime-type), See [this StackoverFlow](https://stackoverflow.com/questions/3828352/what-is-a-mime-type) wich is explaining it.

+Namely, simply speaking of it, MIME stands for Multi-purpose Internet Mail Extensions.
+MIME types form a standard way of classifying file types on the internet just like a label to identify a type of data.